locdb/locdb-frend/README.md

 # LOC-DB Frontend Development

+## Name Selection for frontend

+- **LOCDB ~ Extrapolite** : because it extrapolates citations

+- **LOC-Tap** : Taps bibliographic resources by tapping on the screen.

 ## Directroy structure

+* angular-frontend : DEPRECATED
-* angular-frontend : Angular2 project for frontend development
+* locdb-frend : Angular2 project for frontend development
 * graphics : Various graphics, mainly considering the project architecture
 * minutes : Minutes of LOC-DB Meetings
 * mockups : Mock-ups for the Front-end